 Introduction

-The internet created digital-first businesses.
+The internet built digital-first firms.

-Cloud computing created SaaS companies.
+Cloud computing built SaaS firms.

-Mobile technology created app-first startups.
+Mobile tech built app-first startups.

-Today, Artificial Intelligence is creating something entirely new:
+Today, AI is building something new:

 AI-Native Businesses.